Top Player Profiles

 Martin French (GC)

 On resuming play, he soon had his AC handicap back to its previous level (-1.5) and also a similar grade.
 Martin took up GC in 2011 and was soon well-placed in several events, winning some Ascot Qualifiers, getting to the KO in the 2013 GC World Championships in Cairo and to the Semi-Finals in the 2014 British Opens and 2016 Europeans.
 From 2015, he has played only GC.
-He is once again on CA Council, this time interested in GC Rules, GC Selection and Handicapping.
+He is once again on CA Council, this time interested in GC Rules and Selection.
+He drove the creation of the new GC handicap system.
 Martin retired in August 2010 and soon after took on the role of Secretary-General of the World Croquet Federation.
-He relinquished the role after 3 years but in July 2016 took on the role of WCF Treasurer instead.
+He relinquished the role after 3 years but in July 2016 became WCF Treasurer instead.
+He won the 2016 European GC Master title.

 Robert Fulford (AC GC)